liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

 To enable search in the Guestbook portlet for guestbook entries, you need to follow these three steps:

-1. Create a `GuestbookIndexer` class and register it in the guestbook-portlet project's `liferay-portlet.xml` file.
+1. Create a `GuestbookIndexer` class that extends Liferay's `BaseIndexer` abstract class.

+2. Register the `GuestbookIndexer` in the guestbook-portlet project's `liferay-portlet.xml` file.

-2. Update the `addEntry`, `updateEntry`, and `deleteEntry` methods of `GuestbookLocalServiceImpl` to invoke the guestbook entry indexer.
+3. Update the `addEntry`, `updateEntry`, and `deleteEntry` methods of `GuestbookLocalServiceImpl` to invoke the guestbook entry indexer.

-3. Update the Guestbook portlet's user interface to display a search bar into which users can enter search terms and to display search results when the search terms are submitted.
+4. Update the Guestbook portlet's user interface to display a search bar into which users can enter search terms and to display search results after the search terms are submitted.

-In this section, you'll follow the first step: creating and registering an indexer.
-You'll follow the last two steps in subsequent sections.
+In this section, you'll follow the first three steps: creating an indexer, registering an indexer, and updating the service layer to invoke the indexer.
+You'll follow the last step, updating the Guestbook portlet's user interface, in the next section.

 ## Understanding Search and Indexing with Lucene